Connect with others who understand.

 • Cortisol, which helps to regulate stress, blood pressure, and blood sugar

 The adrenal glands need certain proteins — called enzymes — to make the right amount of hormones.
-Most people with CAH don't make enough of an enzyme called 21-hydroxylase.
+Most people with CAH don’t have enough of an enzyme called 21-hydroxylase.
 This can result in hormone levels that are either too high or too low.

-1. A Salt-Wasting Crisis
+1. A Salt-Wasting Adrenal Crisis

 • Problems with eating